strukturag/nextcloud-spreedme/doc/example-config-nginx.md

 To let Spreed WebRTC know that it is running in a subpath, you need to set the `basePath` configuration in the `[http]` section of your `server.conf`.
-Use the same value as for the `<Location ...>` in the Apache configuration.
-So if you use the example from above, make sure you have `basePath = /webrtc` in your Spreed WebRTC `server.conf` and restart Spreed WebRTC after the change.
-Also make sure you use the same ports for the `ProxyPass` lines in Apache as they are set in the `server.conf` `[http]` `listen` setting.
+Use the same value as for the `location .. {` in the Nginx configuration.
+So if you use the example from above, make sure you have `basePath = /webrtc` in your Spreed WebRTC `server.conf`.
+Restart Spreed WebRTC after the change.
+Also make sure to use the same port in the `proxy_pass` line as they are set in the `[http]` `listen` setting of `server.conf`.

 ## Done, now testing

-Make sure to also reload the Apache HTTP server and the WebRTC server should become available at https://yourserver/webrtc and is ready to be used from the Nextcloud plugin.
+Make sure to reload Nginx.
+Spreed WebRTC should become available at https://yourserver/webrtc and is ready to be used from the Nextcloud plugin.
+Note: Your browser might cache redirects.
+If you get redirected, clear your browser cache and try again.

 That's it.